joshnuss/sky-cart/README.md

 - To manually migrate the database, run `railway run pnpm prisma db push`
 - To manually re-deploy, run `vercel deploy --prod`

-This site can also be deployed automatically via the [GitHub action](.github/workflows/ci.yml) defined in this project.
+This site can also be deployed automatically via the [provided GitHub action](.github/workflows/ci.yml).

 ## Note